cardano-foundation/CIPs/CIP-1694/README.md

 At a later stage, we can imagine the Constitution perhaps evolving into a smart-contract based set of rules that drives the entire governance framework.
 For now, however, the Constitution will remain an off-chain document whose hash digest value will be recorded on-chain.
 As discussed above, the Constitution is not yet defined and its content is out of scope for this CIP.
+The constitution is composed, updated, and upheld by the _constitutional committee_.

 <!--------------------------- Constitutional committee ------------------------>